-Keep in mind that once your cash goes into the Sacco, the only way to get access to it is either through a loan or if you exit the Sacco all together.
+Keep in mind that once your cash goes into the Sacco, the only way to get access to it is either through a loan or if you exit the Sacco altogether.

-This can be a big headache for you as the aim of joining a Sacco is to save and access loans at low interest rates.
+This can be a big headache for you as the aim of joining a Sacco is to save and access loans at low-interest rates.
 You will therefore need to join a Sacco with at least five people you know well so that you can guarantee each other when in need of a loan.
-Remember, to be a guarantor is a huge risk because incase of default the guarantor bears the debt burden.
+Remember, to be a guarantor is a huge risk because, in case of default, the guarantor bears the debt burden.
 The headache of being a guarantor is guaranteeing someone who fails to make their monthly loan repayment.
 The Sacco will give the culprit three months before they start to recover their money.
 And guess where they’ll turn – your savings?
 Yes.
 Suddenly you’ll see your savings dwindling by the month because they’re taking care of someone else’s loan.
-The Sacco seizes the guarantor’s savings deposits, until the debt is cleared and if it is not you can end up losing your savings.
+The Sacco seizes the guarantor’s savings deposits until the debt is cleared and if it is not you can end up losing your savings.
 This is one way you can lose your money in the Sacco.
-Be careful the people you guarantee for loans, as should they not pay, the Sacco will take your money to cover for the defaulter.
+Be careful with the people you guarantee for loans, as should they not pay, the Sacco will take your money to cover for the defaulter.

 Can Sacco collapse with your money?
 Well yes, they can.
-So can banks, chamas, businesses and other investments where you’ve tied your money.
-Some Sacco have collapsed with their members’ life savings.
+So can banks, chamas, businesses, and other investments where you’ve tied your money.
+Some Sacco has collapsed with their members’ life savings.
 There is no foolproof way of telling whether a financial institution is sound – but there’re indicators to peel your eyes for.
-Indicators like liquidity levels for their loans, health of the financial statements, management controls, tone at the top, members’ concerns at AGM, dividend pay-outs, investment portfolio and your good old instinct.
+Indicators like liquidity levels for their loans, the health of the financial statements, management controls, tone at the top, members’ concerns at AGM, dividend pay-outs, investment portfolio, and your good old instinct.

 While at it, ensure the Sacco has a thriving membership and operates ethically.
-Many people today aspire for ‘get-rich-quick schemes’ but it is prudent that one avoids organisations that promise insane end of months returns on investment, as they are likely to be a rip off.
+Many people today aspire for ‘get-rich-quick schemes’ but it is prudent that one avoids organizations that promise insane end of months returns on investment, as they are likely to be a rip-off.

 Rules and Regulations:

 Each Sacco has guidelines which one follows such as when you want to join or exit from the Sacco.
 Familiarise yourself with the terms and conditions of being a member and how you can qualify for a loan.
-Also learn other rules and conditions such the interest rate earned on dividends, the acceptable securities for a loan and even the kind of loans they offer, among others.
-Take your time before joining a Sacco and do your ground work so that you don’t risk losing your cash to a rogue Sacco.
+Also, learn other rules and conditions such as the interest rate earned on dividends, the acceptable securities for a loan, and even the kind of loans they offer, among others.
+Take your time before joining a Sacco and do your groundwork so that you don’t risk losing your cash to a rogue Sacco.